- The scenery I caught a glimpse of from the train window was what made me decide on the location for the shoot.

 The scenery I caught a glimpse of from the train window was what made me decide on the location for the shoot.

-"I have to go and shoot this,"
+"I have to go and film this,"

 I visited on a day when rain was forecast, but ended up with a spring storm